 Though not everyone wants to rent a condo, you must know the benefits nevertheless.
 Knowing both sides of the coin will help you make an informed decision.

-• Renting is highly suited for some real estate markets.
-This depends on your city and individual neighbourhood.
+- Renting is highly suited for some real estate markets.
+This depends on your city and individual neighborhood.
 It is recommended that you check each property and location.

 The Price-to-Rent Ratio